richefeu/rockable/sphinxdoc/source/quickStart.rst

      $(CXX) $(CXXFLAGS) -c $< -Wno-deprecated
      $(CXX) $(CXXFLAGS) -o $@ $@.o $(OBJECTS) $(GLLINK)

-As we can see, 3 options can be set at compile time: QUAT_ACC, FT_CORR and ROT_MATRIX.
+As we can see, some options can be set at compile time: QUAT_ACC, FT_CORR, ROT_MATRIX, BREAK_ONCE, COMPONENTWISE_NUM_DAMPING, and BIND_METHODS.
 To disable an option it is advised to rename it by adding a letter 'n' at the beginning.

 - QUAT_ACC: with this option, the angular position (given by a quaternion) is updated by accounting as prescribed by the chose intergator.